frederic-perez/AmE-dictionary/data/dictionary.md

 __cork sun helmet__ _n_ :two: Pith helmet.
 __cormorants__
 __corn beef__ _n_ :two: Beef cured or pickled in brine. _Syn_ bully beef, corned beef
+__Corn Belt__ _n_ A region in the midwestern U.S., esp.
+Iowa, Illinois, and Indiana, excellent for raising corn and cornfed livestock.
 __corn fritters__
 __corned beef__ _n_ :two: Beef, usually brisket, round, or rump, that is seasoned with spices and cured in brine.
 __cornerstone__ _n_